Monday, December 17, 2012

 Cook Political Report editor David Wasserman recently tweeted the following:

-Below is a chart comparing the actual electoral vote to what the vote would have been had all states adopted the Nebraska/Maine method of apportioning electoral votes:
+Below is a chart comparing actual electoral college votes to what the vote would have been had all states adopted the Nebraska/Maine method of apportioning electoral votes:

 1960-2000 results provided by polidata, here.
 2004-2008 results compiled using www.uselectionatlas.org.